Making a 3D-Printable Patterned Panel (with Scale By Tools)

 Patterned Panel + Bending Extension = Cool Candle Holder

-Now that the days are getting shorter, it may be a nice home decorating idea to create a decorative candle holder.
+A rendering of the candle holder Now that the days are getting shorter, it may be a nice home decorating idea to create a decorative candle holder.
 Having the powers of SketchUp and computational design methods as well as 3D printing at our fingertips, it does, of course, make sense to create something more interesting than just a boring lampshade.
 This brief example uses the patterned panel exercise from Chapter 7 to create the basic geometry.
-Of course you can replace the sinusoidal wave pattern easily now with another beautiful function, or you could even have the cutout pattern generated based on colors in an image, which allows you to make it look like a logo, landscape, etc. Since the resulting shape needed to have the pattern cut into a curved surface, there were basically two approaches: 1) create a curved surface and place the geometry onto it by arranging it radially (and then subtracting it), or 2) creating the panels flat and then curving them.
-Also, this...
+Of course you can replace the sinusoidal wave pattern easily now with another beautiful function, or you could even have the cutout pattern generated based on colors in an image, which allows you to make it look like a logo, landscape, etc. Since the resulting shape needed to have the pattern cut into a curved surface, there were basically two approaches: 1) create a curved surface and place the geometry onto it by arranging it radially (and then subtracting it), or 2) creating the panels flat and...

 Read More

-Making replacement parts with SketchUp is so easy!
+Making Replacement Parts with SketchUp is So Easy!

-Making replacement parts with SketchUp is so easy!
+Making Replacement Parts with SketchUp is So Easy!

 Read More